hyve9/senseflosser/README.md

 The autoencoder is designed to work with 22 kHz, 16-bit, single-channel audio `.wav` files.
 Any other file format or encoding will cause the model to fail, although I'm sure it can be designed to be more robust.
 Submit a PR if you have an idea!

-If you aren't lucky enough to have data that is in that format, there are two scripts that can do this for you.
+If you aren't lucky enough to have data that is in that format, there are two shell scripts that can do this for you.
 One will iterate through your data directory and convert all files from <extension> to `.wav`, reduce to mono, and resample to 22050.
 To use:

 ```
-./scripts/fma_wav_full_converter.sh data/your_data_dir mp3
+./tools/fma_wav_full_converter.sh data/fma_small/ mp3
 ```

 If you just want to mix to single channel and resample (you already have wav files):

 ```
-./scripts/fma_wav_resampler.sh data/your_data_dir
+./tools/fma_wav_resampler.sh data/fma_small/
 ```

 This project used the